dimensionmedia/WPGrabTwitterPics/README.txt

 Contributors: dimensionmedia
 Donate link: http://davidbisset.com/
 Tags: twitter
-Requires at least: 3.6
+Requires at least: 3.5
-Tested up to: 3.6.1
+Tested up to: 3.5.1

-This plugin will search through recent tweets with embedded photos (containing a certain hashtag), and import those photos along with the tweet into WP's media gallery.
+This plugin will search through recent tweets (containing a certain hashtag or keyword), and import those photos along with some metadata into a custom post type.

 == Installation ==